Piast Cieszyn

-Piast Cieszyn is a Polish sports club, founded in 1909 in Cieszyn.
-As of 2021, they compete in the Skoczow-Żywiec regional league.
+Piast Cieszyn was a Polish sports club, founded in 1909 in Cieszyn.
 In the past, the club was known as Stal Cieszyn.
-Piast matches are played at the Municipal Stadium at ul.
+Piast matches were played at the Municipal Stadium at ul.
 Jana Łyska 21 in Cieszyn.

 Ireneusz Jeleń is the Piast's most famous home-grown player.
-Here he started and ended his football career.
+Here he started and ended his football career in 2013.

+In 2016, the original Piast Cieszyn was disestablished and split into three different entities: TS Piast Cieszyn, TS 1909 Piast Cieszyn and CKS Piast Cieszyn, the latter led by Jeleń.

+TS Piast Cieszyn was dissolved in 2018, followed by TS 1909 Piast two years later.
+CKS Piast, as of the 2024–25 season, competes in the Skoczów-Żywiec regional league.